 Depending on the weather, you could sail into Liefdefjorden and cruise within sight of the 3.1-mile-long face of the precipitous Monaco Glacier.
 The waters in front of this glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
 If ice conditions prevent sailing here early in the season, an alternate route along the west coast of Spitsbergen can be implemented.

 The northernmost point of your voyage may be north of Nordaustlandet in the Seven Islands.
 Here you reach 80° north, just 540 miles from the geographic North Pole.
 Polar bears inhabit this region, so the ship may park for several hours among the pack ice before wheeling around west again.

-When the edge of the sea ice is tens of miles north of the Seven Islands, you can spend a second day in this area.
-Alternatively you may turn to Sorgfjord, where you have the chance to find a herd of walruses not far from the graves of 17th-century whalers.
+When the edge of the sea ice is tens of miles north of the Seven Islands (mostly in August), you can spend a second day in this area.
+Alternatively (mostly in July) you may turn to Sorgfjord, where you have the chance to find a herd of walruses not far from the graves of 17th-century whalers.
 A nature walk here can bring you close to families of ptarmigans.
 The opposite side of the fjord is also a beautiful area for an excursion.